nour-s/deep-learning/README.md

 # Deep Learning

 I graduated from Deep Learning Udacity Nanodegree and I wanted to share my projects that I have done during the study.
-During which I was able to train neural networks to do complicated tasks like recognizing handwritten digits, classifying dogs breed, transfer style from image to image, face recognition ..etc.
+During those projects, I was able to train neural networks to do complicated tasks such as face recognition, handwritten digits recognition, classifying dogs breed, transfer style from image to image,  ..etc.

 Here you will see a list of of all my projects done during.